At Sladebank Woods, home of the Red Hearth House

 Danni, one of the mentors

-The Moon Daughter Circles are led by two or three mentor women who meet monthly to plan the sessions.
-In the summer there is a camp, we live as a tribe, preparing and cooking food together, deepening the friendships and trust of the circle.
+The Moon Daughter Circle is now organised by a group of mothers with two or three mentor women who meet monthly to plan the sessions.
+In the past in summer there is a camp, we live as a tribe, preparing and cooking food together, deepening the friendships and trust of the circle.

 Nature features strongly each month, we follow the seasons and cycles of the earth and the moon.
 The girls positively appreciate the opportunity to slow down and listen more quietly, and experience the wonder and peace of being in nature.